Chalarangelo/30-seconds-of-code/README.md

 ### Count occurrences of a value in array

-Use `reduce()` to increment a counter each time you encounter the specific value inside the array.
+Use `Array.reduce()` to increment a counter each time you encounter the specific value inside the array.

 ```js
 const countOccurrences = (arr, value) => arr.reduce((a, v) => v === value ? a + 1 : a + 0, 0);